An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Introduction

 \section{Introduction}

 LinkedIn Feed enables professionals to share knowledge and ideas through text, images, and video.
 Members viewing the Feed are presented with posts from their network, as well as relevant posts from members they are not connected to.
 In addition, the Feed includes other content such as job changes, job opportunities, and suggested connections.
-Posts in the Feed are ranked by predicted relevance, defined as the likelihood that a member will take actions such as clicking, liking, commenting, or sharing.
-Improving the accuracy of these predictions leads to more relevant content and is a key driver of growth for both the LinkedIn Feed and the broader LinkedIn ecosystem.
+Posts in the Feed are ranked by predicted relevance — the likelihood that a member will take actions such as clicking, liking, commenting, or sharing — and improving prediction accuracy drives growth for both the LinkedIn Feed and the broader LinkedIn ecosystem.
 Sequential recommendation methods have shown promise in improving prediction accuracy of member actions.
-However, there are several challenges in applying sequential recommendation to the LinkedIn Feed: \begin{itemize} \item LinkedIn has more than 1.2 billion members, and the activity distribution is long-tailed, with some members having an extremely high number of interactions compared to the average. \item The LinkedIn Feed spans a corpus of billions of posts that is both large in scale and highly dynamic.
-Although posts can persist for weeks, they can receive a large portion of their interactions within the first 24 hours after posting. \item To offer the best experience for all members, the Feed needs to be ranked in real-time as the member visits LinkedIn. \end{itemize} We introduce {\systemname}, LinkedIn Feed’s sequential recommendation model, and outline how we address these challenges, including: \begin{itemize} \item Improving relevance for members with long and short interaction histories through our sequential model architecture (\ref{sec:architecure}) combined with member profile embeddings (\ref{sec:member-profile-embed}). \item Capturing evolving member interests through RoPE \cite{su2024roformer} (\ref{sec:rope}), incremental training (\ref{sec:incremental-training}), and a recency weighted loss (\ref{sec:loss-engineering}). \item Modeling a large dynamic corpus of items by supplementing the sequence model with late-fused numeric features. (\ref{sec:late-fusion},\ref{sec:head-arch},\ref{sec:features}) \item CPU and GPU optimizations that allow us to inference {\systemname} in real-time. (\ref{sec:online-serving}) \end{itemize}

-We also discuss lessons from our experiments with other approaches like fine-tuning LLMs and alternate architectures like TransAct \cite{xia2023transact} in Section~\ref{sec:alternative-approaches}.
+However, deploying these methods in LinkedIn Feed presents intertwined challenges: 1.2B+ members with a highly long-tailed activity distribution, a dynamic corpus where newly created posts can accumulate engagement rapidly, and strict real-time constraints (a few hundred milliseconds latency and tens of thousands of QPS throughput).
+Motivated by these challenges, we present {\systemname}, a system–model co-design for deploying sequential recommendation in LinkedIn Feed ranking.
+Our contributions are as follows: \begin{itemize} \item \textbf{Production deployment at LinkedIn scale.} {\systemname} replaces the production DCNv2 ranker for LinkedIn Feed's 1.2B+ members, yielding +2.10\% time spent and +3.52\% likes, comments, and reshares in online A/B tests (Section~\ref{sec:online-results}).

+\item \textbf{System design under real-time ranking constraints.} We deploy sequential ranking with a disaggregated CPU/GPU serving stack, shared-context batching for hundreds of candidates per request, zero-copy Arrow-to-tensor transfer, and \emph{SRMIS}, a custom Flash-Attention kernel with $\sim 2\times$ speedup over PyTorch SDPA (Section~\ref{sec:online-serving}).